iamsafwan/Project-Dashboard/README.md

 # Welcome to Project Dashboard  :tada:
 **REST API Dashboard Repository**

-The project was created as coursework for a module I studied in my Masters degree at the Queen Mary University of London.
+The project was created as coursework when I was studying at the Queen Mary University of London.

 **Full source code of the project will be uploaded soon.**